Creative Entrepreneurs Need to Charge What Their Work is Worth

-Recently, a writer in a Facebook group for creative entrepreneurs shared something that ruffled my feathers.
+I once saw a freelancer writer in a Facebook group for creative entrepreneurs share something that ruffled my feathers.
 A client wanted her to write “easy” 500-word blog posts for $25 each; she didn’t have time and wondered if anyone was interested in the project.

 Writing is no longer valued, and the Internet is to blame.